 Figure 8

 Sheet 150 Canterbury & the Isle of Thanet was the first of the extended series to be published, in May 1997.
 (Figure 6).
 The extension of the series meant that the original Explorer sheets (nos.
 1 to 31) had to be re-numbered and, in some cases, their sheet lines were re-cast.
 In fact in July 1997 Explorer sheet 1 Kielder Water was replaced by a sheet in the 1:25 000 Outdoor Leisure series covering a much larger area.
-The re-jigging of the orignal Explorer sheets took place over the following 4½ years, concurrent with the rapid publication of new Explorer sheets.
+The re-jigging of the orignal Explorer sheets took place over the following four years, concurrent with the rapid publication of new Explorer sheets.
 (Figure 7).
-Digital scanning of the source material (taken from the 1:25 000 Second Series) and extensive digital revision were among the techniques employed to ensure publication of new sheets at a much faster rate than had previously been possible.
+Digital scanning of the source material (taken from the 1:25 000 Second Series) and extensive digital revision were among the techniques employed to ensure publication of new sheets at a much faster rate than would have previously been possible.
+It was to be 2003, however, before the series was complete.

 The 144 double-sided Explorer sheets all have shorter covers than the rest of the series: they are 227mm (c.
 9in) tall (identical to the Landrangers) instead of the regular 240mm (c.
 9½in).
 The first of these to be published was sheet 129 Yeovil & Sherborne in September 1997; more soon followed.
 (Figure 8)